ebrains-cls-interactive/docs/_sources/getting_started/getting_started.rst.txt

 .. container:: bsp-inline-text

     Use cases with this icon require a small to medium amount of High-Performance Computing resources.
-They can be either public, such as those available through the NSG, or provided by the user through a personal grant, such as a PRACE award, on one of the supercomputer centers supporting HBP activities (JSC and CINECA).
+They can be either public, such as those available through the NSG, or provided by the user through a personal grant, such as a PRACE award, on one of the supercomputer centers supporting EBRAINS activities (JSC and CINECA).

 .. container:: bsp-container-left